ibireme/yyjson/doc/API.md

 # Stack Memory Usage
 Most functions in the library use fixed-size stack memory.
 This includes functions for JSON reading and writing, as well as JSON Pointer handling.

-However, a few functions use recursion and may cause a stack overflow if the object level is too deep.
+However, a few functions use recursion and may cause a stack overflow if the nesting level is too deep.
 These functions are marked with the following warning in the header file:
 > @warning
 > This function is recursive and may cause a stack overflow
 > if the object level is too deep.